paultimothy12/GitHub/readMe.txt

 13.Multiple commits into Single commit:
 	Hit => git rebase -i <commitId>
-	A interactive editor opens up now, You can see the first few lines like  pick <commitId> commitMessage Change the commits from pick to s, to commit as single commit pick <commitId1> message
+	A interactive editor opens up now, You can see the first few lines like  "pick <commitId> commitMessage" Click I to enter insert mode, Change the commits from pick to s, to commit as single commit pick <commitId1> message
 		s <commitId2> message
 		s <commitId3> message
 		pick <commitId4> message

-		Now, first three commits will be converted to single commit close env and set a message
+		Now all commits with s will be combined with a pick above them, first three commits will be converted to single commit Close the editor - Click Esc and then :x and another editor opens up and now enter a new message like before.

         Now push
-	git push -u origin branchName(-f)
+		git push -u origin defaultBranchName -f

-Working on existing repos:
-Read before working,
-  Fork the existing repo to your repositories
-  Never work on master/main on repo, make new branches( 1PR/Branch )

-1.Clone the existing repo to our local:
+						=====WORKING ON EXISTING PROJECTS=====

+Step 1: Forking existing repository,
+	Go to the existing repository on github website and fork the respository into your account using the fork button.
+	Note: A copy of that repository will be available in your account under your profile.

+Step 2: Cloning the repositoy,
+	Go to the forked repository in your profile and click on code button and copy the repository link.
+	Now making a local copy of this repository,
-	git clone <repo link>
+		Hit => git clone <forkedRepositoyLink>

-2.(Optional) Adding upstream:
+Step 3: Create new branches, commit changes and push to remote,
+	*IMPORTANT* NEVER WORK ON DEFAULT BRANCH

+Step 4: To contribute your changes,
+	Go to your forked repository on github and click on contribute button and create a pull request.
+	(From your-forked-repository/newBranch To existing-repository/defaultBranch)

+	Your PR will be accepted or rejected, if accepted the existing project default branch will be updated and commits will be saved.

+	*IMPORTANT*
+	If you want to contribute "again" with same repository, CREATE NEW BRANCH -> start working then create a new PR.

+		existing-repository/defaultBranch will have extra commits
+		your-forked-repository/defaultBranch will be few commits behind of existing-repository/defaultBranch

+		BEFORE CREATING NEW BRANCH:
+			SYNC YOUR FORK by using Sync Fork button so that your-forked-repository/defaultBranch will be up-to-date with existing-repository/defaultBranch

+				OR
+			Add Upstream(existing-repository):
-	git remote add upstream <repo link>
+				Hit => git remote add upstream <existing-repo link>

-3.Work with branches and push them, Send a PR from GitHub Now when upstream repo accepts the PR, upstream-master will be same as your fork-branch But your fork master will be behind upstream-master and fork-branch.

-	To Sync upstream-master and fork-master:
-	git pull upstream master
+				       git pull upstream <defaultBranchName>

-		or
-	git fetch --all --prune
-	git reset --hard upstream/master
-	git push -u origin master